Table of Contents

 There are two particular scenarios to note; before claiming your cool armour (BC) and after delivery of your cool armour (AD).

 BC depends heavily on how well you use your ‘Herald’ card; he provides the capability to square your deck (5 cards remaining, preventing a deck shuffle), or in some scenarios the ability to UN-square your deck (4 or less cards forcing a deck shuffle).
-In most scenarios keeping your deck square is especially important to maintain when you have champions in play to ensure they do NOT miss a deck flip, particularly in aggressive match-ups and very low-level games where typical game length proceeds more often into the long-game.
+In most scenarios keeping your deck square is especially important when you have champions in play to ensure they do NOT miss a deck flip, particularly in aggressive match-ups and very low-level games where typical game length proceeds more often into the long-game.

-UN-squaring your deck may be useful if you purchased 1-2 higher economy cards such as ‘Influence’, and you want to, firstly, keep your single economy cards OUT of your hand after next, and, b, temporarily tighten your next deck so as to ensure you have a higher economy turn for a premium purchase on the market row.
+UN-squaring your deck may be useful if you purchased 1-2 higher economy cards such as ‘Influence’ and you want to, firstly, keep your single economy cards OUT of your hand after next, and secondly, temporarily tighten your next deck so as to ensure you have a higher economy turn for a premium purchase on the market row.
 It can also be useful to try and encourage factioning; if you managed on turn 2 to purchase ‘Spark’ and ‘Elven gift’, using herald on turn 2 will force a deck shuffle on turn 4 and increase the likelihood of having both of those cards in a single hand.
 Preparing your herald is key to the above scenarios as well, which may be more worthwhile than acquiring a firegem.

 AD revolves around your armour ‘Coat of Encores’ which allows you to activate an ally ability irrespective of whether or not it has been activated this turn.
 This.
 Armour.
 Rules.
 In general, considering your deck already contains cards with factions applied to them, any market cards which faction for a draw, discard, ‘prepare a champion’ are particularly worthwhile purchases without the need to have flooded your deck with other factions.
 Your armour is key to accelerate your damage output without creating unmanageable deck bloat.
-Cards that faction for a draw are now guaranteed to draw (‘Dark Energy’), cards that faction to discard are now guaranteed to cause your opponent to discard.
+Cards that faction for a draw are now guaranteed to draw (‘Dark Energy’), cards that faction to discard are now guaranteed to cause your opponent to discard a card.
 Combined with the uses as described above with your song card effects, you can find yourself top-decking guild champions and drawing them, causing multiple discards, and preparing champions additional times with cards like ‘Rally The Troops’.

 Skill almost every turn